 Honey Cake with Caramelized Pears

-This moist cake -- inspired by the Rosh Hashanah traditions of eating honey cake and honey-dipped fruit to represent hope for a sweet year ahead -- is simply a single honey-infused layer; it's made luscious with a warm topping of pears in a honey syrup.
+This moist cake -- inspired by the Rosh Hashanah traditions of eating honey cake and honey-dipped fruit to represent hope for a sweet year ahead -- is made luscious with a warm topping of pears in a honey syrup.
 A generous dollop of cold whipped cream is the perfect complement.

 - Yield: Makes one 10-inch cake

 - 1 3/4 cups all-purpose flour, plus more for dusting

 - 1/2 teaspoon ground cinnamon